-Embarrassingly enough for a site that purports to know everything about being a mama in Singapore, Sarah, our Editor and I discovered that neither of us had ever been to Universal Studios… a shocking miss that we had to remedy, stat!
-So one hot June morning we trotted off with Ollie (4 years old) and Elodie (3 years old) for a fun day of theme park fun!
+One hot June morning I trotted off with Ollie (4 years old) and Elodie (3 years old) for a fun day of theme park fun at Universal Studios Singapore!
 We’d done our research and of course knew enough to turn up as the gates were opening at 10am, but were still quite surprised at how many people were also eager beavers like us!
 We also sourced recommendations from mamas-in-the-know about which rides would be suitable for littlies, so once inside we beetled our way straight to the Madagascar zone to check out the Crate Adventure ride.

 Now Universal Studios (for those who didn’t know – like me!) is themed around “The Movies”, so every ride shows little snippets of film, with moving interactive characters.
 In the case of the Madagascar Crate Adventure ride, all your kids’ fave animals make their appearance along the side of a river, which you ride a boat along, getting a little wet and wild along the way!
 Pssst… it’s pretty tame so you don’t need to worry about tinies getting scared!